 I don't put all my best pieces at the beginning of the galleries.
 I tried but the website always reorganizes them.
 You have to page through the galleries to find the gold.

 I was married to a wonderful woman, Frieda Gosal-Sellers, until she died of cancer after an 11 year battle on 29 February 2012.
-I have three wonderful daughters and I am American, but I live and work in the United Arab Emirates as a university English teacher.
+On June 21, 2014, the Lord blessed me exceedingly by marrying me to my Trishytanna Tumilba-Sellers.
+We had an amazing wedding and reception that Trish planned and then a wonderful honeymoon for five weeks in the Philippines, Singapore, and Manado, Indonesia.
+I have three precious pretty daughters all now living in the USA and Canada.
+I am an American, but I live and work in the United Arab Emirates as a university English teacher.
 In a way I am a kind of American export.
 I have been here since 1998 and before that I was working in Indonesia.
 My childhood in Minnesota as well as all my experiences in Africa and various Asian countries have greatly influenced my work.

 Though I am very happy with the gallery photograph collection, I am especially proud of my digital artwork.
 For my artwork, the drawing is the thing.
 Though some of my pieces are completely digital, most of my artwork is probably different in a number of ways from the artwork you are used to.
 Usually an artist starts with a prepared canvas and then proceeds to create a painting that fills up that space.
 My approach has to be a bit opposite of that.
 I start with a completed drawing, transform it digitally and then have to create a background to fit it.